Our Mission & History

 Our mission - is to help small to medium businesses grow and thrive, by providing affordable and trusted business advice, coaching and education.
 We also aim to facilitate networking by creating a community of like minded business owners.

-Bayside BEC is regarded as one of the most reputable community advisory agencies in Australia since it’s foundation in 1987.
+Bayside BEC has been regarded as one of the most reputable community advisory agencies in Australia since it’s

 Bayside BEC, formally known as Botany BEC is one of over 40 Business Enterprise Centres across Australia which are not-for-profit, community-based organisations whose entire purpose is to serve the needs of business and community.